HopkinsKV/PyBer_Analysis/README.md

 # PyBer Analysis
-Eploratory analysis for PyBer, a ride-sharing company, on large sets (2000+ rows) of data
+Exploratory analysis for PyBer, a ride-sharing company, on large sets (2000+ rows) of data
 <br><br>

 ## Overview
-This review provides vizualizatyions and analysis to improve access to ride-sharing services and accessability for underserved communities. <br/>
+This review provides visualizations and analysis to improve access to ride-sharing services and accessibility for underserved communities. <br/>
-Incuded are total weekly fares by city type between January and April 2019.
+Included are total weekly fares by city type between January and April 2019.

 ### Resources & Languages
 Python, Pandas, Matplotlib, Jupyter Notebook